Cabbage White

 b.
 He can't be a doctor.
 He has not studied medicine.

 c.
 Sushmita failed the test although she is a smart student.
-She must have prepared well this time.
+She can't have prepared well this time.

 d.
 The restaurant always serves really good food.
 They must have employed excellent chefs.